-Mainers are serious about their fairs, and have been for well over a century.
+Mainers are serious about their fairs and have been for well over a century.
 These family-friendly events typically feature livestock, agricultural and craft exhibits, animal and mechanical pulls, midways and live entertainment.
 With over two dozen fairs in Maine held each year, you are sure to find one to enjoy!

 Some events have stayed small, like the Waterford World's Fair, started in 1850 and held each July in North Waterford.
 Its passionate volunteers declare: “It is not the size of the Fair, but the huge heart of its people that make it a ‘World‘s Fair!’”

 Then, there are the fairs that have grown over the decades.
 The Skowhegan State Fair is one of the nation’s longest-running agricultural fairs.
 It's been held each year since 1818, making it older than the state itself.
 There’s a huge midway, animal exhibits, a flower show and harness racing, as well as truck pulls and demo derbies that are obviously newer additions.
 You’ll find similar attractions at the Northern Maine Fair in Presque Isle, held the first week of August.
 It’s been running since 1851, just a few decades more than the Bangor State Fair, which started in 1883.
 Spread out over 10 days, the fair attracts over 60,000 attendees each year.

 Wherever you are in Maine over Labor Day Weekend, they’ll probably be a Maine fair close by.
 On the coast, there’s the Blue Hill Fair, a traditional country fair with animal pulls, midway rides and a horseshoe tournament.
 The larger Windsor Fair, known for its harness racing, features nine days of agricultural exhibits, vendors and everything else you’d expect.
 Then, there’s the Harmony Free Fair, run by volunteers and free for visitors.
 It includes entertainment, animal and mechanical pulling, a demo derby and even a zombie run.